 Dennis McCarthy: Author, Researcher

 McCarthy has published numerous works in the fields of Shakespeare studies, biogeography, and geophysics.
-His views on Thomas North as the original author of Shakespeare’s plays will soon be the subject of a new book by Michael Blanding: North by Shakespeare: A Rogue Scholar’s Quest for the Truth Behind the Bard (Hachette Books, 2021)
+His views on Thomas North as the original author of Shakespeare’s plays was the subject of a new book by Michael Blanding: North by Shakespeare: A Rogue Scholar’s Quest for the Truth Behind the Bard (Hachette Books, 2021)

 In 2018, news about McCarthy’s discovery of an important Shakespeare-related manuscript kept at Thomas North’s family library made the front page of The New York Times and many other news outlets around the world.
 His latest work is Thomas North’s 1555 Travel Journal: From Italy to Shakespeare (Farleigh Dickinson University Press, 2021).
 Co-authored with June Schlueter, the book confirms that Thomas North used his travel-diary and the experiences of his journey as the basis for scenes in The Winter’s Tale and Henry VIII.